frappe/frappe_docs/frappe_docs/www/docs/user/en/api/scanner.md

 # Scanner API

-Frappe uses an open source [library](https://github.com/mebjas/html5-qrcode) to provide a flexible way to handle inputs like Barcodes, QRCodes etc. using device camera.
+Frappe uses the open-source library [Html5-QRCode](https://github.com/mebjas/html5-qrcode) to provide a flexible way to handle inputs like Barcodes, QRCodes, etc. using the device camera.

 ## frappe.ui.Scanner